MrNothing/AI-Blocks/README.md

 ### Download

-The Beta can be downloaded *here: * https://github.com/MrNothing/AI-Blocks/releases/tag/v1.0-beta.1
+All releases can be *here: * https://github.com/MrNothing/AI-Blocks/releases/

 ### License